By: Andrea Davis

 Continue Reading Navigating Delays: The F-1 STEM EAD Waiting Game Considerations for Employees and Employers

 For many highly skilled international workers, securing an H-1B visa in the United States can be elusive.
 With this year’s lottery results announced, employers find themselves exploring alternative strategies to retain invaluable talent.
-Among these strategies is the consideration of relocating talent to Canada, where a range
+Among these strategies is the consideration of relocating talent to Canada, where a range of enticing options

 Continue Reading Not Selected in the H-1B CAP?
 Discover Opportunities in Canada: Exploring Alternatives for Talent Retention